quixote/JTrackView/README.md

 JTrackView is a UI component similar in nature to a UITableView which allows for scrolling a list of items in a horizontal manner rather than a vertical manner such as with a UITableView.
 It is intended to be very lightweight, and performance has been measured on an iPhone 4 at a worst case of 55 fps with a non-trivial set of opaque subviews.
 In other words, it scrolls like butter.

+## Here be dragons

+Seriously though, this view uses ARC, and weak links, so it will work on iOS 4.x, but you'll need [PLWeakCompatibility](https://github.com/plausiblelabs/PLWeakCompatibility), or iOS 5.x.

 ## Using

 To use JTrackView, add these files to your project, ensure the `JTrackView.m` and `JTrackViewCell.m` files are in your compile build phase.